-The capital structure of the Group consists of cash and cash equivalents and equity attributable to equity holders of the parent, comprising issued capital, reserves and accumulated losses as disclosed in Notes 12, 13 and 14 respectively.
+The capital structure of the Group consists of cash and cash equivalents and equity attributable to equity holders of the parent, comprising issued capital, reserves and accumulated.

 Proceeds from share issues are used to maintain and expand the Group's research and development activities and fund operating costs.